FeynCalc/feynhelpers/Documentation/Markdown/Extra/Install.md

 #### Automatic installation

+*Currently the stable version of FeynHelpers is not compatible with FeynCalc 10.
+Please use the development version instead!*

 Run the following instruction in a Kernel or Notebook session of Mathematica to install the stable version

 ```mathematica